sivaganeshthotasl/roboshop_documentation/frontend.md

 👉 The developer has chosen Nginx as the web server, so we will install the Nginx web server.

-You can list modules by using:- dnf module list nginx
+You can list modules by using:-
+'''dnf module list nginx'''

 **Install Nginx:-**
-dnf module disable nginx            < disable if any old version exist>
+'''dnf module disable nginx            < disable if any old version exist>
 dnf module enable nginx:1.24 -y        < enable new version of nginx>
-dnf install nginx -y
+dnf install nginx -y'''